Mohamed-El-Mouhib/NetWork_Practicing/README.md

 The **netpractice** project has 10 levels, each level gives you a different nework situation to solve.
 To finish them, we need to understand how network work, how to subnet and how routing work.
-The asnwers for each level are saved as `.json` files. and this project designed to help you understand the fundamentals of computer networking.
+The asnwers for each level are saved as `.json` files.
+And this project designed to help you understand the fundamentals of computer networking.
 It focuses on concepts such as **IP addressing**, **subnetting**, and **routing**.